Frequently Asked Questions

 Q) How do I get my goods to auction?

-You can deliver your lots by appointment, or alternately we will recommend independent hauliers who charge on an hourly basis.
+You can deliver your lots into Wellers by booking an appointment using our ‘Sell With Us‘ page.
+Alternately you can instruct an independent haulier who charge on an hourly basis.
 Expect to pay £50.00 to £70.00 per hour for a van and two men.

 Q) Do you undertake house clearance?

 We will undertake to include into our auctions all lots of value that are cost effective to sell at auction. .
 We do NOT offer full house clearance services.

 Q) What if the buyer does not pay?

 If the buyer of your lots entered into auction reneges on their agreement to purchase the lots, the lot(s) will be re-entered into the next available sale.
 The buyer of those lots will almost always be banned, so it is unlikely this would ever happen a second time.

 If you would like to contact our office for general queries please contact:

 If you wish to speak to any specific member of staff you can send them an email, please visit our ‘Meet The Team‘ page where you can find their specific email address and contact them directly.

 Q) What do I do if I want to make a complaint?